You probably know that half of your genes come from mom, and half of your genes come from dad. But this isn't the only way we get our differences.

 But why be different?
 Well, living things benefit from being different because it helps their species survive over time.

-Maybe a bird species needs to have a differently shaped beak to get at certain seeds, or maybe a scorpion species needs to be able to withstand higher temperatures to live in a desert.Imagine you and your friends are making toy block towers on a table, then someone comes and shakes table you're working on, like an earthquake!
+Maybe a bird species needs to have a differently shaped beak to get at certain seeds, or maybe a scorpion species needs to be able to withstand higher temperatures to live in a desert.Imagine you and your friends are making toy block towers on a table, then someone comes and shakes the table you're working on, like an earthquake!

-Some of the towers would fall, but the more stable ones stay would standing.
+Some of the towers would fall, but the more stable ones would stay standing.

 Today's famous female is geneticist Barbara McClintock.
 She helped us to understand just how genes make us so different before we even knew the structure of DNA.

 Barbara McClintock was born at the turn of the 20th century in Hartford, Connecticut.
 She was originally named 'Eleanor', but her no-nonsense, independent nature convinced her parents that it was too feminine a name, and renamed her Barbara.

 Her father was a doctor and her mother raised the kids and enjoyed art and poetry.
 Barbara and her mother had some uneasy relations however, which would show itself as Barbara grew.

 In high school, her teachers praised her intelligence and saw her becoming a college professor - an idea that horrified her mother who felt that professors were an odd bunch that would make her daughter unattractive to potential suitors.